A Definition of What a Performance Measure Really Isby Stacey Barr |

 SMART means specific, measurable, achievable, relevant and time-bound.
 It’s a very good framework to test that your goals are well-formed.
 But, SMART is not a measurement framework.
 Relying just on SMART won’t help us find the right performance measures.
 To find the right measures, we need a clear definition of what a performance measure really is.

-Rather, well-formed performance measures are the answer to the ‘M’ part of SMART.
-My definition of a performance measure is this:
+The right performance measures are the answer to the ‘M’ part of SMART.
+The ‘M’ is what makes our goals measurable.
+I have finally settled on the following working definition of what a performance measure really is:

-It doesn’t matter if you call them KPIs, metrics, performance indicators, performance measures, or whatever other term you might use.
-Whether they are key, or lead, or lag, or whatever, measures of performance must satisfy this definition if they’re going to drive performance improvement.
+It doesn’t matter if you call them KPIs, metrics, performance indicators, performance measures, or whatever other term we might use.
+When I refer to a performance measure definition, I also mean a KPI definition or a metric definition.
+So, whether we call them KPIs, metrics, measures, indicators, key, lead, lag, or whatever, they must satisfy the above definition if they’re going to drive performance improvement.

 A base of OBJECTIVE EVIDENCE that gives a reasonably accurate and reasonably reliable picture of what performance currently is.

 It always frustrated me in performance review meetings just how much time decision-makers would spend arguing about the data integrity of a measure, as opposed to using that measure to inform them.
 Performance measures don’t need to have perfect integrity.
 They do need to have enough accuracy and reliability to be trusted as information that will lead to a better decision than no decision or an uninformed decision.